NHSDigital/rap-community-of-practice/R/01_intro_to_git.md

 If you are happy with the new changes, then select Merge and the merge request should be completed in a few seconds.

-# General: How to update your local master branch to the latest remote master version on GitHub/GitLab
+# General: How to update your local main branch to the latest remote main version on GitHub/GitLab

 1. Open the Anaconda Prompt terminal or Git Bash or any other terminal you wish to use.
 This can be accessed by typing, for example Anaconda Prompt, in the search bar, after opening the search icon on your Windows toolbar.